 - Spell My Name with an "S":

-- Fans can't seem to agree on whether it's spelled Chorus, Korus, Corus, Chaurus, or any other number of combinations.
+- Fans can't seem to agree on whether the main setting of the story arc is spelled as Chorus, Korus, Corus, Chaurus, or any other number of combinations.
+The Chorus pronunciation was confirmed to be canon

 - Until it was confirmed by the credits to be spelled with an E, there was a great deal of discussion over whether it was Doctor Gray or Doctor Grey.
 In compromise, some people just used Graey.

 - Stealth Pun: The civil war is being fought by the Federal Army and the New Republic.
 It's Fed vs New.
 In fact, Episode 18 is actually called this.
-Miles, the writer of the Civil War arc, later revealed this was completely intentional.
+Miles Luna, the main writer of The Chorus Trilogy, later revealed this was completely intentional.

 - The Stinger: Hargrove has recovered F.I.L.S.S. and Maine's helmet and armor.